AndrewSouthpaw/git-started-workshop/00_undoingChanges/exercise.md

 - [ ] Make a bunch of new files
 - [ ] See what would happen if you cleaned your git
 - [ ] Actually blow away all the untracked files
+- [ ] Add several changes and stage them
+- [ ] Try to wipe them away using `git checkout -- .`, notice what happens
+- [ ] Unstage your changes
+- [ ] Wipe away the changes